Helpful Things Pet Owners Should Know

 Once an owner has found the signs, they must then work to pinpoint the symptoms.
 Allergies can be caused by indoor causes, such as dust, or outdoor causes, such as pollen, bugs or plant life, and internal causes, such as food that is being ingested or chemicals being breathed in.
-Owners should try and keep an eye on their pet in order to determine what is causing their irritation so they can move forward with fixing the problem.
-Pay attention to any specific triggers that seem to make the allergies worse in order to pinpoint the possible causes.
+Owners should try and keep an eye on their pet to determine what is causing their irritation so they can move forward with fixing the problem.
+Pay attention to any specific triggers that seem to make the allergies worse to pinpoint the possible causes.

 3) Talk to the Vet

 No one should just jump straight in with over-the-counter flea baths and medication.
-Not all medications bought at a store are good for pets, and may not even be what is needed.
+Not all medicines bought at a store are suitable for pets, and may not even be what is needed.
 The best thing you can do is gather as much information as you can and then talk to a trusted veterinarian.
 The vet will then be able to help pinpoint the problem, ask questions an owner might not think about, and prescribe professional medication that will be good for the animal.

 4) Maintain Daily Medical Treatment

 If a veterinarian does prescribe medicine, it is essential to maintain it.
 Pet medication could include medicated flea baths, pill ingestion, skin creams, ear ointment or diet changes.
 To help conquer the problem, medication should be kept up with and applied on schedule.
 Owners should also document whether the medication seems to be making a positive difference so they can have an accurate report at the next follow-up appointment with the vet.
 That way, adjustments can be made if necessary.